 Chiropractic Adjustments For SI Joint Pain

+In this video I show a chiropractic adjustment for SI joint pain and dysfunction.
 Chiropractic manipulative therapy (CMT), also called a chiropractic adjustment, is an evidence-based treatment for treating SI joint pain.
 This treatment can relieve pain, restore motion to the joint, and get you back to functioning and training normally again.
 There’s plenty of evidence that shows it’s both effective and safe when treating SI joint dysfunction.

-Other Treatments For SI Joint Pain
+Treatments For SI Joint Pain

 - Stretches and corrective exercises – These will help push the SI joint back into its normal range of motion, loosen up tight muscles and tissues, strengthen weak muscles, activate lazy muscles, and create a balance between muscles in the region.